 Chinatown Fair Food, a joint project of Chinatown Main Street (CMS) and Fair Foods, is scheduled to distribute groceries for $2 a bag twice a month during the winter.

 The planning for the Chinatown Fair Foods events was challenging.
-In July, members of the board visited Fair Foods in Dorchester to study food distribution logistics and processes.
-They then evaluated the limited candidate venues in Chinatown that had large enough safe areas for truck parking, offloading and bagging products, queuing, and distribution.
-This was complicated by needing to reduce health risks by following government guidelines – requirements for signage, PPE, social distancing, crowd control, and contingency plans.
+In July 2020, members of the board visited Fair Foods in Dorchester to study food distribution logistics and processes.
+They then evaluated the potential venues in Chinatown that had large enough safe areas for truck parking, offloading and bagging products, queuing, and distribution.
+This was further complicated by the need to reduce health risks by following government guidelines – requirements for signage, PPE, social distancing, crowd control, and contingency plans.
 Finally, in September, CMS was able to get approval from the City to hold the first outdoor event at the Phillips Square Park.
 CMS recruited and mobilized volunteers.
 In the initial event on October 24, 2020, over 480 bags of groceries were distributed.

 Encouraged by the success of the first event, CMS continued to search for an indoor winter venue.
 CMS was grateful that St James the Greater Church Council stepped up to offer facilities.
 St. James is centrally located and has both indoor and outdoor areas for preparing bags for distribution.
-CMS carefully planned the event.
-Much attention was paid to the indoor logistics and processes in case of inclement weather, especially on the social distancing and disinfecting the portion of the church needed to bag the groceries.
+Much attention was paid to social distancing and disinfecting the portion of the church needed to bag the groceries.
 On a frigid day (December 19, 2020), CMS successfully conducted the second event with 215 bags given out.